The Importance of Gender Affirming Mental Health Care

 The Role of Gender Affirming Care in Mental Health

 Research consistently demonstrates that gender-affirming care saves lives.
-A landmark study revealed that youths receiving supportive mental health treatment experienced a significant reduction in severe depression rates; specifically, those who engaged with affirming services noted a decrease in moderate to severe depressive symptoms by about 60%.
+A landmark study revealed that youths receiving supportive mental health treatment experienced a significant reduction in severe depression rates.
+Specifically, those who engaged with affirming services noted a decrease in moderate to severe depressive symptoms by about 60%.
 This highlights the essential need for practitioners who specialize in or are affirming of trans identities.

 The Importance of Accessible Mental Health Services